YPares/arpligner/README.md

 In this mode, the different instances of the Arpligner plugin in your DAW session can communicate with one another.
-You would then have one Arpligner instance per relevant track, one being configured as the **Global chord track**, and the other ones as **Pattern tracks**.
+You would then have one Arpligner instance per relevant track, one being configured as the **Global chord instance**, and the other ones as **Pattern instances**.
 MIDI channels no longer matter to Arpligner in that mode.

 **Multi-instance** has the advantage of alleviating MIDI routing configuration